 On this page you can find an overview of principles and values to follow while attending the virtual 33rd EGP Council, as well as practical guidelines on how to fully engage as a participant and help the event unfold smoothly and as planned.
 The 33rd EGP Council will take place on the SpotMe platform.
 You can find out more about it here.
-Dedicated guidelines on how to use the platform will be shared separately.
+Dedicated guidelines on how to use the platform can be found here.

 PRINCIPLES AND VALUES